 Q&A with Carlin Littles

-Carlin Littles is an associate in Columbus.
-Working in the firm’s Corporate Department, she focuses her practice in real estate and banking & finance, concentrating primarily on commercial leasing and real estate-related purchase and sale transactions.
+Carlin Littles is working in the firm’s Corporate Department.
+She focuses her practice in real estate and banking and finance, concentrating primarily on commercial leasing and real estate-related purchase and sale transactions.

 Describe a pivotal moment that influenced your career path.